 Insider Advice: How to Get the Most Out of Your Card

 - Use it for routine expenses: Because this is a flat-rate cash back card, it makes sense to use it for everyday expenses like buying groceries, putting gas in your car, or paying your cell phone bill — whenever you won’t earn more with a different reward card.

 - Take advantage of the introductory bonus: Spend $1,000 within the first 3 months to take advantage of the $150 introductory bonus.
-That’s well within the normal range of spending, so that should be easy to achieve.
-And don’t forget about the second bonus of $100 for spending an additional $6,500 in the first year.
+That’s well within a normal range of spending, so that should be easy to achieve.

 - Redeem your rewards for statement credits: Redeem your cash back rewards for statement credits for an easy way to get the full value.

 - Check Amex Offers: Take advantage of the Amex Offers program, which provides extra cash back at select retailers.